HeinrichHartmann/libla/README.md

 array as linear map (Matrix), sub-vector space (Vect), etc. and provide a collection of common high-level operations for the concept at hand.

+**Disclaimer** This library is in it's infancy.
+We do have quite some tests, so correctness should be OK, but expect things to change without warning.

 ## Example

 ```python